 Yes, I did work in a hospital too, doing outpatient education, community education classes, and even a cable cooking show with a fellow dietitian.
 I also educated patients while they were still in the hospital with a new diagnosis of diabetes or heart disease.
 I’ve worked in grocery stores, for farmers, and as a consultant.
 That’s the beauty of this profession.
 It’s food and nutrition science.
 It’s talking with people.
 So really, it’s everywhere you and your food want to be.

 Why am I telling you all of this?
-Because today is Registered Dietitian Day, now known as Registered Dietitian Nutritionist Day.
-As I woke up this morning and was on the treadmill, I got to thinking about how lucky I am to be a dietitian, but realizing that we are misunderstood.
+Because I wrote this on Registered Dietitian Day, now known as Registered Dietitian Nutritionist Day.
+As I was on the treadmill, I got to thinking about how lucky I am to be a dietitian, but realizing that we are misunderstood.
 So my goal here is to help you understand why you should have a deeper conversation or understanding about the person you trust to give you nutrition and food advice.
 Forget the infomercial person.
 Forget the person who looks really good but has goofy or worse, scary ideas on what a person should eat because they have no training.

 My job as a Registered Dietitian (Registered Dietitian Nutritionist) is to listen to you, understand your food preferences, medical history, budget, interest in cooking, health needs, etc., and take the food and nutrition science/knowledge I have, and marry the two and make recommendations that make sense for you and honor who you are and what your food and nutrition needs are.
 Food is personal.
 Food and nutrition is fun to chat about, but food and nutrition as a profession can literally change your life and help you improve your health.
 Know that I am here for you when you need me and that when you talk to a dietitian like me, it’s about you – not me.